International Parental Child Abduction

 Republic of Yemen

-Do not travel to Yemen due to terrorism, civil unrest, health risks, kidnapping, armed conflict, and landmines.
+Do not travel to Yemen due to terrorism, civil unrest, crime, health risks, kidnapping, armed conflict, and landmines.
+Please read the entire travel advisory.

-Some companies outside of Yemen have misrepresented the security situation on the Yemeni island of Socotra and are offering tourist visits there, including by facilitating unofficial and invalid "visas."
-Only the sovereign Republic of Yemen Government can issue valid Yemeni visas.
-Private companies or third countries that arrange such visits are putting tourists in danger.
-U.S. citizens should not travel to Socotra or any other part of Yemen.
+Some companies outside Yemen have misrepresented the safety of the Yemeni island of Socotra.
+They offer tourist trips with unofficial and invalid "visas."
+These companies put tourists in danger and legal jeopardy.
+Only the Republic of Yemen government can issue valid Yemeni visas.
+The U.S. government cannot assist U.S. citizens in Socotra.
+Do not travel to Socotra or any part of Yemen.

 Read the country information page for additional information on travel to Yemen.